isomerpages/moe-bedokgreenpri/_curriculum/ICT for Learning/ICT for Learning.md

 ##### Mission

-*   To equip pupils with the required ICT skills as well as imbuing them with the necessary values towards responsible use of technology.
+1. To equip pupils with the required ICT skills as well as imbuing them with the necessary values towards responsible use of technology.

-*   To develop an ICT-enriched environment focusing on the following 4 key areas:
+2. To develop an ICT-enriched environment focusing on the following 5 key areas:

+* Blended Learning and Leveraging ICT in Teaching & Learning
-*   Curriculum, Pedagogy and Assessment
+* Digital Literacies and Computational Thinking

-*   Student Development

-*   Professional Development of Staff
+* E-Pedagogy (Professional Development of Staff)

-*   Resource and Knowledge Building
+* Resource and Knowledge Management
+* Infrastructure Management

+Through the **3E (Expose, Enrich, Excel) approach**, our school aims to equip students of the various digital skills, provide opportunities for learning with technology, as well as challenge the high ability learners with higher-order computational skills.

 #### Key Programmes